SeedsToCommunity/s2c-species-ui/replit.md

 Preferred communication style: Simple, everyday language.

-## New Feature Requirements (Single Species Workflow)
+## Completed Features (Multi-Screen Species Workflow)

-### Multi-Screen Species Detail System
+### Multi-Screen Species Detail System ✅
-When a user selects a species from the main list, they should enter a dedicated workflow with 5 specialized screens:
+When a user selects a species from the main list, they enter a dedicated workflow with 5 specialized screens:

 1. **Species Identification** - Information needed to identify the plant in the field
 2. **Seed Collection** - Data relevant to collecting seeds from the plant